TobiasKletter/Scaling/README.md

 ## Usage
 - Image analysis scripts (`.ijm` files) should be run in **Fiji (ImageJ)** for preprocessing and quantifying microscopy images.
 - Data analysis scripts (`.ipynb` files) should be executed in **Jupyter Notebook** for statistical analysis and visualisation.
+- (TODO) Image data is provided under the BioStudies [Accession Number]
 - Note: scripts are highly customised.
 Please feel encouraged to contact me for assistance.

 ## Citation